WEEK 04: Appropriation and African American Music

 3. The evolution of technology and how that has affected the appropriation of music, the commodification of music, etc

-This and the following lesson discuss both appropriation within African American music, and the appropriation of African American music (by white artists, publishers, promoters, the public, etc).
-It might be helpful to keep in mind the timelines, as I discuss both how appropriation typically operated in African American music (which at first was folk music, and thus belonged to no one individual), how white people appropriated African American creations in the socially unequal period under discussion, how technology affected appropriation and commodification, and more.
+This and the following lesson discuss both appropriation within African American music, and the appropriation of African American music (by White artists, publishers, promoters, the public, etc).
+It might be helpful to keep in mind the timelines, as I discuss both how appropriation typically operated in African American music (which at first was folk music, and thus belonged to no one individual), how White people appropriated African American creations in the socially unequal period under discussion, how technology affected appropriation and commodification, and more.

 Click the image below to open it full size.